ruiramos/x-mixtaper/README.md

 x-mixtaper is a Web Components (Polymer based) audio player with playlist functionality built for sharing/publishing mixtapes and playlists.

-It reads what to play from the `songList.json`, which supports several mixtapes.
+It reads what to play from the `mixtapes.json`, which supports several playlists.

 ## Demo
 [Here](http://mix.ruiramos.com/)